arkaazattar/Stock-Investment-App/README.md

 ## Introduction

-StockAdvice is a full-stack website that gives buy/sell/hold advice on stocks, ETFs, crypto, and options based on verified online opinions and trend activity.
+StockAdvice is a full-stack web application that gives buy/sell/hold advice on stocks, ETFs, crypto, and options based on verified online opinions and trend activity.

 ## Features